NREL/FuelLib/docs/groupcontribution.rst

 where :math:`D` is a conversion factor for converting :math:`p_v` to units of bar or dyne/cm :sup:`2` from Pa.
 This feature was added to provide `Pele <https://amrex-combustion.github.io>`_ users an option for estimating these coefficients for use in CFD simulations with spray.
-See the `PelePhysics documentaion <https://amrex-combustion.github.io/PelePhysics/Spray.html>`_ for additional information.
+See the `PelePhysics documentation <https://amrex-combustion.github.io/PelePhysics/Spray.html>`_ for additional information.